rudijs/oauth2-facebook/README.md

 ## API

-signInUrl => Returns a Facebook Oauth sign in URL to send the user to.
+signIn => Returns an object with a Facebook Oauth sign in URL to send the user to and a unique string for state.

 getAccessToken => With the code returned from signInUrl, request a Facebook API access token.